LucasAHorn/Weather-Predictor/ReadMe.md

 -- 1: creating networks of random sizes, one too many bias variables, semi async -- 2: creating networks of random sizes, fully async, using most threads on computers -- 3: creating networks from best scoring networks from previous iterations, using all theads on my computers

+### Potential improvements
+-- using GPU for training